Why Aren't You Knitting Socks?

 Won’t they just wear out?

-A lot about socks’ durability (handmade or storebought!) depends on the materials.
+A lot about socks’ durability depends on the materials.
 Use sock yarn with nylon like Signature 4ply, Exmoor, Le Sock Yarn, or Drover if you tend to be hard on your socks.
 Knitting at a tight gauge will also help.
-You might be surprised just how hard-wearing they can be!

 My feet might get too hot.